All The Internet Marketing Tools You Need To Succeed Online

 PageRank and states it’s only one of about 200 ranking factors

-which determines how Google ranks its index for keywords.
+that determine how Google ranks its index for keywords.

 Obtaining top organic rankings for popular lucrative keywords